 We also found a piece of chalkboard panel that was leftover from a prior project, so we cut it to size, painted it white, and attached it to the back of the nightstand.
 Once the paint dried, I chose to go ahead and apply a couple coats of Minwax Polycrylic Protective Finish for a bit of extra surface protection.

 And that’s it!
-I personally love how it turned out.
 It was a super easy project and cost us absolutely nothing except a little bit of time.
+Gotta love those type of DIY projects, right?!

 So, here’s where we currently stand on our One Room Challenge project list: